Bachelor of Commerce

-A Bachelor of Commerce (BCom or B Com) is an undergraduate degree in commerce, accounting, mathematics, economics, and management-related subjects.
+A Bachelor of Commerce (BCom or B Com) is an undergraduate degree in commerce, accounting, mathematics, economics, finance and management-related subjects.

+It is mainly offered in Commonwealth nations.

 Structure

-Bachelor of Commerce

-The Bachelor of Commerce degree is designed to provide students with a wide range of managerial skills, while building competence in a particular area of business;
+The Bachelor of Commerce degree is designed to provide students with a range of applicable commerce-skills, while building competence in a particular area.
+Programs typically comprise introductory courses in commercial law, business mathematics and business management, as well as foundational courses in accounting and economics.